KrisPett/chaincuet-wiki/docs/utils/python.md

   seamlessly with Pandas DataFrames and provides easy-to-use functions for exploring and visualizing data.
 - **pillow** -> PIL stands for Python Imaging Library, which is a free and open-source additional library for the Python programming language.
 It adds support for opening, manipulating, and saving many different image file formats.
+- **tqdm** -> taqaddum is a Python library for adding progress bars to loops and iterable objects, providing real-time feedback on the progress and estimated time remaining.
+- **remotezip** -> remotezip is a Python library for working with remote zip files without downloading the entire archive, allowing extraction of specific files and retrieval of file information.
+- **opencv-python** -> opencv-python is a Python library that provides computer vision and image processing capabilities through a Python interface for the OpenCV (Open Source Computer Vision) library.
+It allows performing various tasks such as image manipulation, object detection and tracking, facial recognition, image filtering, and more.
+- **imageio** -> imageio is a Python library for reading and writing various image formats, allowing image I/O operations and manipulation.
+It provides a simple interface to handle tasks like reading images into numpy arrays, writing numpy arrays to image files, and extracting metadata.